wdi-sg/project-1/README.md

   // on reaching 0, enemy damages player and disappears }
 ```
-On shooting utilities, function will iterate object key and value to determine effect on player stats.
+On shooting spawns, function will iterate object key and value to determine effect on player stats.
 Enemies deal damage to player on expiry.

 #### Future Possible Updates